smoltcp-rs/rust-managed/README.md

   * a slice of `Socket`s, which it either owns or borrows mutably, and which further either own or borrow some memory.

-The motivaion for using `BorrowMut` is that in environments with heap, the struct ought to own a `Vec`; on the other hand, without heap there is neither `Vec` nor `Box`, and it is only possible to use a `&mut`.
+The motivation for using `BorrowMut` is that in environments with heap, the struct ought to own a `Vec`; on the other hand, without heap there is neither `Vec` nor `Box`, and it is only possible to use a `&mut`.
 Both of these implement BorrowMut.